-- is based upon 180,437,706 ordinary shares outstanding as of the date of this prospectus, assuming the conversion of all outstanding preferred shares into 30,046,154 Class A ordinary shares immediately upon the completion of this offering; - · assumes no exercise of the underwriters' option to purchase additional ADSs representing Class A ordinary shares; and - includes 3,023,996 Class A ordinary shares to be issued to Ali WB in the concurrent private placement, being 10% of the total ordinary shares that Ali WB will purchase from us in a concurrent private placement pursuant to its option under the shareholders' agreement between us, SINA and Ali WB.
+- is based upon 180,437,706 ordinary shares outstanding as of the date of this prospectus, assuming the conversion of all outstanding preferred shares into 30,046,154 Class A ordinary shares immediately upon the completion of this offering; - assumes no exercise of the underwriters' option to purchase additional ADSs representing Class A ordinary shares; - Class A ordinary shares issuable upon the exercise of options outstanding as of the date of this prospectus, at a weighted average exercise price of \$ per share; - excludes Class A ordinary shares reserved for future issuances under our 2014 Share Incentive Plan; and - Class A ordinary shares to be issued to Ali WB, being 20% of the total ordinary shares that Ali WB will purchase pursuant to its option under the shareholders' agreement between us, SINA and Ali WB.
 See "Our Relationship with Major Shareholders-Our Relationship with Alibaba-Shareholders' Agreement."